BoweryJG/jgblogposts/stargate-intelligence-gap-blog-post.md

 Larry Ellison compared AI to electricity—a horizontal enabling layer that transforms everything it touches.
 He's right.
 But here's what he didn't say: while they're building the power plants, someone needs to build the transformers that actually deliver that power to your practice.

-That's exactly what we've done at Rex Spheres.
+That's exactly what we've done at RepSpheres.

 OpenAI builds for everyone.
 Google builds for everyone.
 We built for **you**.